-The assets and properties of the Company are managed by Nafprop, a wholly owned subsidiary of CBH, in terms of separate property and asset management agreements.
+NAP's assets and properties are managed by Nafprop, a wholly owned subsidiary of CBH, in terms of separate property and asset management agreements.
 Nafprop and the wider CBH Group have been developing and managing retail property since 1965 and employs a range of diversely skilled managers, some of whose details and experience are set out elsewhere in the integrated report.
 The key responsibilities and remuneration in terms of these agreements are set out below.